Likskär, Kalix: Flora

 The oldest islands have dense forest cover.
 Newer ones may have stands of juniper, meadows or bare gravel.

 Many of the beach plants of the Bothnian Bay are found in the nature reserve.
 These are hardy plants that can survive the scraping motion of the ice sheets that form in winter and advance as the ice expands, and can handle tides of brackish water that vary by up to 3 m.

 Away from the shore there are meadows with plants such as eyebright and valerian, then shrubs like buckthorn, willow and bog myrtle, and then a border of alder surrounding spruce forests.

 Fauna

 The varied vegetation supports a variety of birds and animals.

 Elk are often found on Renskär-Getskär, and resident mammals include fox, squirrel, ermine and plentiful hares.

 The Papilio machaon butterfly can sometimes be seen.

-Characteristic birds on Renskär-Getskär include pine grosbeaks, black grouses, rock ptarmigans and capercaillies.
+Characteristic birds on Renskär-Getskär include pine grosbeaks, black grouse, rock ptarmigan and capercaillie.

-Likskär is relatively barren, but at Hedmarkerna there are willow ptarmigans, wheatears, Temminck's stints and turnstones.
+Likskär is relatively barren, but at Hedmarkerna there are willow ptarmigan, wheatears, Temminck's stints and turnstones.

 Herring gulls, terns, guillemots and ruddy turnstones nest on Likskärsrevet and Ligogrunnan, and there are spotted redshanks on the smaller islands.